Store Dried Herbs Properly: Keep Flavor and Potency for Years

 Dryness Tests by Herb Part

-• Flowers: Chamomile, calendula, lavender, elderflower, and rose petals should feel papery and dry at the center.
+- Flowers: Chamomile, calendula, lavender, and rose petals should feel papery and light, not damp or leathery.

 The 24-Hour Jar Test